 What is a Power Nap?

-Power nap is a quick sleep session that lasts normally between 10-30 minutes before it turns into a slow-wave sleep (SWS) or a deep sleep.
+A power nap is a quick sleep session that lasts normally between 10-30 minutes before it turns into a slow-wave sleep (SWS) or a deep sleep.

 Its short duration is designed to supplement a regular sleep.
 Anything longer than that results to the napper to go through sleep inertia–an unpleasant sensation that leaves a person feel groggy and even more sleepy.

 Napping at different durations presents different health benefits.
-According to Journal of Sleep Research, a short 6 min. nap is enough to significantly enhance declarative memory–a type of memory that is responsible for recalling facts and events.
+According to the Journal of Sleep Research, a short 6 min. nap is enough to significantly enhance declarative memory–a type of memory that is responsible for recalling facts and events.

 Napping for 15 to 20 minutes provides a sudden boost of alertness and strengthens motor skills while preventing sleep inertia to sink, says Dr. Sara C. Mednick, author of Take a Nap!
 Change your Life.

 Studies have shown that napping for more than 20 minutes will recharge your memory and improve creativity.
-A 30-60 minute nap can boost your decision-making process while 60-90 minute naps are crucial to creative problem solving.
+A 30-60 minute nap can boost your decision-making process while 60-90 minute naps are crucial to creative problem-solving.